glyph/automat/docs/debugging.md

 function must not touch the state machine at all.

-To prepare the state machine for tracing, you must assign a name to the "setTrace" method in your class.
+To prepare the state machine for tracing, you must assign a name to the "_setTrace" method in your class.
 In this example, we use `setTheTracingFunction`, but the name can be anything you like:

 ```python